-- 1.3.1 There are five adjoining sites owned by the council: - 10-14 Ber Street.
+- 1.3.1 There are three adjoining sites owned by the council: - 10-14 Ber Street.

 Plans are currently being drawn up for this this vacant site by Norwich Regeneration Ltd, the wholly-owned development company set up by the council.
 There is a close relationship with the Prospect House site and the co-incidence of development proposals has been co-ordinated to maximise the synergy between the two sites.
-A separate public consultation on these plans will be held during July.

-- 22-24 Ber Street.
+• 22-24 Ber Street.

-On a long leasehold to Metropolitan Properties

-Limited and occupied by World of Beds.
+On a long leasehold to Metropolitan Properties Limited and occupied by World of Beds.

 - Paradise Place

 48 flats of which 27 are occupied by council tenants and 21 bought through the right to buy scheme.

 - 1.3.2 Sites in private ownership within the wider block are:

 - The Woolpack Inn, Golden Ball Street

 - 4 8 Ber Street

 - Emms Court, off Ber Street

 - 16-20 Ber Street